DanilaMihailov/beacon.nvim/README.md

 ```
 enabled by default

-You can disable fading animation by setting
+You can disable fading animation by setting (neovim only)
 ```viml
 let g:beacon_fade = 0
 ```